-The Food and Drug Administration (FDA or the Agency), the US regulating authority responsible for medical devices regulation, issued guidance dedicated to extracorporeal membrane oxygenation and cardiopulmonary bypass devices in the context of the Coronavirus Disease 2019 (COVID-2019) caused by the “novel coronavirus” – the virus “SARS-CoV-2”.
-Due to the public health emergency announced in the US earlier in March 2020, the document is intended to be implemented immediately without prior public discussion, while the industry representatives would still be allowed to submit their suggestions and feedbacks.
-It is also important to mention that the present enforcement policy would remain effective only during the public health emergency.
+The Food and Drug Administration (FDA or the Agency) issued guidance dedicated to extracorporeal membrane oxygenation (ECMO) and cardiopulmonary bypass devices in the context of the Coronavirus Disease 2019 (COVID-2019) caused by the “novel coronavirus” – the virus “SARS-CoV-2”.
+Due to the public health emergency announced in the US earlier in March 2020, the guidance is intended to be implemented immediately without prior public discussion, while industry representatives would still be allowed to submit their suggestions and feedbacks.
+The present enforcement policy would remain effective only during the public health emergency.

 ECMO Regulation Overview from the FDA

-The document is intended to implement the measures necessary to ensure the availability of the extracorporeal membrane oxygenation (ECMO) devices used in the appropriate therapy.
+The guidance is intended to implement measures necessary to ensuring the availability of extracorporeal membrane oxygenation (ECMO) devices used in the appropriate therapy.

-The scope of the guidance covers extracorporeal circuits and accessories thereto used to treat patients with long-term respiratory/cardiopulmonary failure.
-In particular, the devices of this type are used to sustain extracorporeal circulation and physiologic gas exchange of the patient`s blood.
-These devices are regulated under 21 CFR 870.4100 and are intended to be used for more than 6 hours, while the scope of the document also covers the cardiopulmonary bypass devices subject to regulation under the Subpart E thereof, intended to be used for relatively shorter periods (up to 6 hours).
+The scope of the guidance covers extracorporeal circuits and accessories used to treat patients with long-term respiratory/cardiopulmonary failure.
+In particular, devices of this type are used to sustain extracorporeal circulation and physiologic gas exchange of the patient`s blood.
+These devices are regulated under 21 CFR 870.4100 and are intended to be used for more than 6 hours.
+The scope of the document also covers cardiopulmonary bypass devices subject to regulation under the Subpart E thereof, intended to be used for relatively shorter periods (up to 6 hours).

-To assist medical device manufacturers in making modifications in compliance with applicable regulation and also the additional requirements and exclusions set forth by the present enforcement policy, the Agency provides a list of changes to the cardiopulmonary bypass devices that are not leading to excessive risk including, inter alia, the following ones:
+To assist medical device manufacturers in making modifications that are compliant with applicable regulation and also the additional requirements and exclusions set forth by the present enforcement policy, the Agency provides a list of changes to the cardiopulmonary bypass devices that are not leading to excessive risk including, inter alia, the following ones:

 - Changes to the indications regarding the use of the device as an element of the ECMO circuit,